Civil and military aircraft

 Serving armed forces

-Our military aircraft deliver what’s needed to meet current and future strategic challenges.
-In addition to France, seven other countries have placed their trust in the Rafale fighter.
-At the beginning of 2024, we had confirmed orders for 495 Rafales, including 261 for export.
-These orders will ensure a steady production output for the next ten years.
+Our military aircraft play a crucial role in meeting current and future strategic challenges.
+In addition to France, eight other countries have placed their trust in the Rafale fighter.
+At the end of 2024, we had confirmed orders for 507 Rafales, including 273 for export.
+These orders will ensure a steady production output for many years to come.

 Combat proven